All Episodes

 It's not like that's lacking.

-It's more that I'm an old soul, and I crave kind of like a deeper relationship of because this generation's like likes and swipes and everything's like so instant gratification.
+It's more that I'm an old soul and I crave kind of like a deeper relationship of, because this generation's like likes and swipes and everything's like so instant gratification.

 Like, I want someone to love my soul.

-I want someone to love it.
+I want someone to love love.

 And I want that.